polleverywhere/phantom-cluster-webfonts/README.md

 (returned via `enqueue`) and by clients (passed to event listeners of `request`.)

+#### Methods

+* `start`: Starts the `QueueItem`.
+Pass in a `timeout` in milliseconds to indicate how long the `QueueItem` should run for before being considered timed out.
+This should only be called internally.
+* `finish`: Finishes the `QueueItem`.
+Pass in a response object.
+The timer will be canceled.

 #### Events

 * `response`: Fired when there is a response that's been returned from a